Vedanshu7/Git-Commit-Editor/README.md

 Warning: Use at your own risk.
 We are in no way responsible if your code breaks :)

+## Requirements
+- Please make sure you have added bash and git in your environment variable.
+  - E.g.: C:\Program Files\Git\bin

 #### Example:

 - Notice how **Commit 3** timestamp is changed.